viebel/blog.klipse.tech/_posts/2016-10-02-parsing-with-derivatives-regular.md

 In this article, we are going to implement a regular expression matcher in `clojure` using Brzozowski's derivative.

-The theoritical part is a bit abstract but it worths making the effort as the implementation is really elegant.
+The theoretical part is a bit abstract but it worths making the effort as the implementation is really elegant.

 ![Zen](/assets/zen.jpg)